 Faking olive oil is a very profitable business.
-Somewhere far away, in North Africa, large tanks are filled with a mixture of cheap pomace olive oil, sunflower oil, soybean oil or rapeseed oil with solvents, colorants and artificial flavours.
+Somewhere far away, in North Africa, large tanks are filled with a mixture of cheap pomace olive oil, sunflower oil, soybean oil, or rapeseed oil with solvents, colorants, and artificial flavors.

-You can recognise this product due to its bright label with a lot of words and complete absence of relevant information.
-Another sign of fake oil is vague titles, such as: 100% Olive Oil, Pure Olive Oil, Extra Light Olive Oil, or Pure Mild Olive Oil.
+You can recognize this product due to its bright label with a lot of words and a complete absence of relevant information.
+Another sign of fake oil is vague titles, such as:

-This “olive oil” can be used for only two purposes:
+Such “olive oils” should be used for only two purposes:

 - At special stores: olive oil shops, gourmet food shops, health food shops, and organic food shops.